orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
 firefox 45.x only | except when using pulseaudio and jit.  javascript works but through interpreter.
-YouTube works with alsa audio.  firefox 47+ and 49+ is broken on x32 with 45.x patches applied. strace | (for debugging) from this overlay.
-It depends on musl from this overlay since bits/user.h is broken in musl. gdb | (for debugging) from this overlay.
+YouTube works with alsa audio.  firefox 47+ and 49+ is broken on x32 with 45.x patches applied. strace | for debugging from this overlay.
+It depends on musl from this overlay since bits/user.h is broken in musl. gdb | for debugging from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl.
-X | (for windowing system)
+X | for windowing system
-wpa_supplicant | (for wifi)
+wpa_supplicant | for wifi
 xf86-video-nouveau |
 xf86-video-ati |
-*see bottom of readme for details emerged packages mplayer | (but without simd optimizations) mpd |
+mplayer |
+mpd |
 geany |
 dwm |